Data over Space and Time (36-467/667)

 - Applying the linear-predictor idea to time series: interpolating

 between observations; extrapolating into the future (or past).
+The concept of stationarity.
 Auto- and

 cross- covariance.
 Covariance functions as EDA.
 Basic covariance estimation